-She joined the University of Exeter as an Associate Professor in April 2013 and from November 2012 has been working on a five-year European Research Council funded project entitled Architecture and Asceticism: Cultural Interaction between Syria and Georgia in Late Antiquity exploring the purported Syrian evangelisation of Georgia in the fifth century and seeking to answer why the Georgians left the Oriental Orthodox fold to join with the Constantinopolitan Church in the early seventh century.
+She joined the University of Exeter in April 2013 and from November 2012-November 2017 worked on a five-year European Research Council funded project entitled Architecture and Asceticism: Cultural Interaction between Syria and Georgia in Late Antiquity exploring the purported Syrian evangelisation of Georgia in the fifth century and seeking to answer why the Georgians left the Oriental Orthodox fold to join with the Constantinopolitan Church in the early seventh century.
 The results of the project were published as a monograph of the same name by Brill in 2018.

 I am interested in supervising subjects in the following fields:

 - Oriental Christian and early Islamic Art, Architecture and Archaeology

 - Late Antique and Medieval Eastern Mediterranean and Middle Eastern Ecclesiastical History